-The purchase, provision and distribution of Personal Protective Equipment (PPE) was on the national news almost daily during late March and April 2020.
-The Service actively sourced the correct PPE for its employees and has maintained sufficient stocks of PPE throughout the pandemic.
+The purchase, provision and distribution of Personal Protective Equipment (PPE) was on the national news almost daily during the first quarter of 2020.
+The Service actively sourced the correct PPE for its employees and has continued to maintain enough stock of PPE throughout the pandemic.

-The inspection due by Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) in July 2020 was postponed and is yet to be rescheduled.
+The inspection due by Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) in July 2020 was postponed until March 2021 which was mainly carried out virtually.
+The results will not be available till the end of 2021 however initial feedback has continued be positive.

 In order to financially support the above, the Service received funding from the Home Office via tranches 1 and 2 of the national funding to local authorities.
-The Service received £748k in total, which was from £108k in tranche 1 and £640k in tranche 2.
+The Service received £748k in total, which was from £108K in tranche 1 and £640k in tranche 2.
+The Service also received further funding of £72k and £83k in April 2021 which was given to assist the service in providing direct support to COVID-19 activities and other specific COVID-19 related expenditure